-Amazon shares were down more than 4 percent in extended trading after the company reported weaker-than-expected results late on Thursday, along with giving poor guidance for the holiday quarter (Q4).
+Amazon shares were down more than 4 percent in extended trading after the company reported weaker-than-expected results late on Thursday and gave poor guidance for the holiday quarter (Q4).

 In a statement, Amazon CEO Andy Jassy said that in the fourth quarter (Q4), the company expects to “incur several billion dollars of additional costs in its consumer business”.